KCreate/leonardschuetz.ch/server/blog/aoc-2025/article.md

 Each article contains a short summary of how I solved the puzzle and what changes I had to make to the stdlib or the VM itself.

+> Huge thanks to my employer [Zürcher Kantonalbank](https://www.zkb.ch/en/home.html) for giving us an hour
+> of time each day to work on these puzzles!

 ## Days

 - [Day 1](./day1)